 Almost all families have a member that is struggling with some sort of addiction.
 It can be heartbreaking for families to see one of their members losing their battle with addiction, and professional addiction treatment may be the only solution.
 However, people may be reluctant to enter treatment or feel completely opposed to the idea altogether.
-If you have a loved one that is in the midst of a severe addiction, we can help you guide your loved one to get the addiction treatment that they need and deserve.
+If you have a loved one in the midst of severe addiction, we can help you guide them to get the addiction therapy they need and deserve.

 At Baltimore Detox Center, we recognize that people may not initially want to enter into an addiction treatment program.
 Our team recommends CRAFT therapy as a method to help your loved one enter treatment.

 CRAFT is a culturally sensitive program that works with the client’s morals and beliefs to develop an appropriate treatment plan.
 The program emphasizes learning new skills to cope with old problems.
-Some of the components include how to stay safe, outlining the context in which substance abusing behavior occurs, teaching family members how to use positive reinforcers (rewards), and how to let the substance user suffer the natural consequences for their using behavior.
-Basically, CRAFT therapy uses two primary strategies to influence behavior, positive reinforcement, and positive communication skills.
+Some of the components include how to stay safe, outlining the context in which substance abusing behavior occurs, teaching family members how to use positive reinforcers (rewards), and how to let the individual using substances suffer the natural consequences for their using behavior.
+CRAFT therapy uses two primary strategies to influence behavior: positive reinforcement and positive communication skills.

-Addiction, by its nature, causes people to continue to use drugs or alcohol despite the negative consequences that result.
+Addiction, by its nature, causes people to continue to use drugs or alcohol despite the negative consequences.
 Legal or financial issues that may potentially ruin someone’s life may not be enough for that person to seek addiction treatment.
-That’s why CRAFT therapy’s use of positive reinforcement is such a fundamental part of the process.
+That is why CRAFT therapy’s use of positive reinforcement is such a fundamental part of the process.
 Research has shown that positive reinforcement is effective in helping people change.
 Positive reinforcement essentially means rewarding behaviors that you want someone to repeat.
-For example, giving something rewarding when your loved one is not using substances.
+For example, you may give something rewarding to your loved one when they are not using substances.
 This helps increase your loved one’s associations between non-using behaviors and rewards.

 Positive Communication Skills

-The Baltimore Detox Center team wants family to be an integral part of a person’s recovery.
-That’s the main reason we use CRAFT therapy to help people seek an addiction treatment program that may save their lives.
+The Baltimore Detox Center team wants family members to be an integral part of a person’s recovery, so we incorporate CRAFT therapy to help people experience an addiction treatment program that may save their lives.

-It can be a helpless feeling to watch a loved one suffer from an addiction.
+It can be a helpless feeling to watch a loved one suffer from addiction.
 You see them dealing with the negative consequences of addiction, but they refuse to get the help they so desperately need.
 The Baltimore Detox Center team can help.
 Our CRAFT therapy program may be the best approach to get your loved one to agree to addiction treatment.
 Learn more about CRAFT therapy today from our friendly team by calling 833.714.1575 or completing our secure online form.
-Our addiction treatment programs can be the key that your loved one needs to regain control of their life, so don’t wait another day to talk to us.
+Our addiction treatment programs can be the key that your loved one needs to regain control of their life, so do not wait another day to reach out.